Why Is the Insurance Company Delaying My Property Insurance Claim?

 Negotiation Tactics

 In some cases, insurance companies may delay a claim as a negotiation tactic.
-By delaying the payout, they may hope to pressure policyholders into accepting a lower settlement than they are entitled to.
+By postponing the payout, they may hope to pressure policyholders into accepting a lower settlement than they are entitled to.

 Statute 627.4265 states that if “a person and an insurer have agreed in writing to the settlement of a claim, the insurer shall tender payment according to the terms of the agreement no later than 20 days after such settlement is reached.